 Base Foster Care Rate

-"Base rate payment" means a payment to the foster parent or relative caregiver for the costs of providing the child or young adult with the following:
+"Base rate payment" means a payment to the resource parent or relative resource parent for the costs of providing the child or young adult with the following:

 - Food, including the cost to cover a child or young adult's special or unique nutritional needs;

 - Clothing, including purchase and replacement;